 I also like to spread sesame seed paste on bread as a sort of seed butter - it adds a nice smooth flavour that you can either take down the savoury or sweet route by adding ingredients such as pickles or maple syrup.
 If you want to try that then use less oil for a more spreadable tahini.

-- 4 tbsp sesame seed oil, or whatever oil you prefer
+- 4 tablespoon sesame seed oil or whatever oil you prefer

 - Process the seeds until they form a thick and smooth paste using a blender or food processor.